E-commerce frauds examples you should be aware of

 Your ID is mine

 Identity theft is one of the most common fraud types you can face these days.
 A scammer steals another person’s identity to create a credit card under the victim’s name.
-The fake card can be used for shopping.
+The fake card can be useful for shopping.
 This type of fraud is one of the most bothering as it requires a special know-how to “copy” real card holder’s ID.

 When a shopper turns into a fraudster